Deepak020202/90DaysOfDevOps/Solution.md

    - Include your Helm chart files, Service Mesh configuration, or EKS deployment details.
    - Explain the advantages of using Helm, a Service Mesh, or EKS in a production environment.

-> [!NOTE]
->
-> **Interview Questions:**
->  - How does Helm simplify application deployments in Kubernetes?
->  - What are the benefits of using a Service Mesh in a microservices architecture?
->  - How does deploying on AWS EKS compare with managing your own Kubernetes cluster?
 ---

 ## Additional Resources